 - Westjet has service from Toronto on Monday, Wednesday, Friday, and Saturday, and a flight from Montreal on Fridays.

 - British Airways provides service to London via Antigua on Sundays and Thursdays

 The Turks and Caicos Islands currently have 2 full-service international airports on Providenciales and Grand Turk, and all other inhabited islands have domestic airports, some with limited international entry facilities.

-This will gives you plenty of time to get the kiddos and family breakfast and allow the family to enjoy the resort one last time before leaving paradise.
+This will gives you plenty of time to get your parents breakfast and allow the family to enjoy the resort one last time before leaving paradise.

-The 758-room resort is a destination in itself, with several different villages — Caribbean, French, Key West and Italian — each village is designed to reflect the style of its region.
+The 758-room resort is a destination in itself, with several different villages.

-The resort underwent a $125 million dollar renovation which included the Italian Village, Key West Village, new pools and restaurants, and an enhanced Pirate’s Island Waterpark, the largest aqua playground in the Caribbean.
+The resort underwent a $125 million dollar renovation which included the Italian Village, Key West Village, new pools, and restaurants.

-Because I was traveling with my elderly mom and had reservations for two rooms I requested adjoining rooms which they were able to accommodate.
-If you are traveling with family and yall have multiple rooms make sure you are staying in the same village because it is quite a hike to get to the other villages.
+If you are traveling with family and you have multiple rooms make sure you are staying in the same village because it is quite a hike to get to the other villages.